Untold

 Nightmares and Fairy Tales

-In 2021, a new Korean drama made its debut on Netflix under the English title “It’s Okay Not to Be Okay.”
-I had previously written an article about it (you can find the link here), but I find myself returning to this show with newfound thoughts.
+In 2021, a new Korean drama premiered on Netflix under the English title It’s Okay Not to Be Okay.
+I had previously written an article about it on my blog, yet I return to this show—and to my readers—with new reflections.

 "Fairy tales are not psychedelic, bringing happiness and dreams.
 They are stimulants, encouraging us to confront our lives.
 I hope you'll read many fairy tales and awaken from your dreams.
 Instead of gazing at the stars in the beautiful sky, focus on your feet stuck in the mud.
 When you come to understand and accept your fate, everyone will find happiness."